 Sony has refused to comment on the rumors, with Columbia Pictures president Sanford Panitch merely stating that he's "an awesome character."

-A master magician who turned to crime, Mysterio was actually planned to appear in Sam Raimi’s aborted Spider-Man 4.
-Another of Lee and Ditko’s famous characters, Mysterio is still an active supervillain in the comics to this day.
-In June, Mysterio’s name was mentioned alongside Kraven’s as the subject of a future spinoff film.
-Sony has yet to comment.
+A master magician who turned to crime, Mysterio was actually planned to appear in Sam Raimi's aborted Spider-Man 4.
+Another of Lee and Ditko's famous characters, Mysterio is still an active supervillain in the comics to this day.
+It's likely this spinoff has been dropped, given Mysterio is confirmed as the main villain of Spider-Man: Far From Home.

 The franchise hasn't even begun, and Sony reportedly has five movies in the works.
 The studio truly believe Spider-Man's rogues' gallery will be a winner; in October 2018, we'll find out whether or not they're right.